yshalsager/telegram.py/README.md

 ## Using binary files:

 If you want to use binary executable file for Windows and Linux check [releases](https://github.com/yshalsager/telegram.py/releases)!
 It's compiled with [pyinstaller](https://www.pyinstaller.org/).

+Note that builds which automatically generated using travis-ci doesn't have a tag.
+If you prefer to go for stable release get the latest tagged one.